Though it is valuable, Maryland bridge has some problems in regard to the use of metal and the longevity of the bridge bonding.

 - The teeth are translucent.
 The metal backing will cause the teeth to darken slightly, so the result is a slghtely different color than other front teeth.
 To overcome this problem we design the framework to fit at the palatal portion of the tooth.

 - The false tooth is a porcelain fused to metal.
 This will make it lack the natural translucency and vitality that other teeth have in them.
+The use of zirconia that mimics the colour of natural teeth resolves this and the above problems.

-- There is a tendency of the metal wings to debond, depending on the chewing forces applied on the bridge.
+- There is a tendency of the wings to debond, depending on the chewing forces applied on the bridge.
 Therefore the bridge has to be recemented every few years.